-Students will observe 30 hours in the classroom of Christian, public, elementary, secondary, high-needs, multicultural, magnet schools, special education and a variety of other school settings.
+During this field-based practicum, students will observe in the classroom of Christian, public, elementary, secondary, high-needs, multicultural, magnet schools, special education and a variety of other school settings.
 Students will learn to recognize the multidimensionality and overlapping experiences through observation and seminar experiences.
-This course should be taken concurrently with ED 281.
+This course is taken concurrently with ED 281.